Coronavirus – getting benefits if you’re self-isolating

 Check if you can get a self-isolation payment

-You might be able to get a single payment of £500 from your local council if you’re employed or self-employed and you can’t work from home.
+You might be able to get a single payment of £500 from your local council if you’re employed or self-employed and you’ve lost income because you can’t work from home.

-To get the payment you must be self-isolating at home because either:
+To get the payment you must be self-isolating at home for one of these reasons:

 - you tested positive for coronavirus

 You can't get the payment just because you have to quarantine when you enter the UK from abroad.

 You should automatically get the payment if you get at least one of these benefits:

 - Universal Credit